International Studies & Programs

 The Roger Meece Paper Prize is awarded to graduate and undergraduate students who submit papers or projects focusing on issues related to the study of African nations and peoples - including governance, health, society, gender, science, development, education, environment, communication, and language.

-Congratulations also to Chiadikaobi G. Okafor, graduate student in the Department of History, for winning first place Meece Paper Prize for his paper: “Rethinking Nigeria’s Colonial Military Historiography.”
+Congratulations also to PhD student in the Department of History, Emmanuel Ankomahene, for winning a Meece Paper Prize.

 Previous winners